Measurement phase transitions in the no-click limit as quantum phase transitions of a non-hermitean vacuum: Quantum Ising chain and generalized area law conjecture

 Since at each step the state that describes the system is normalized and independent of a global phase, the complex ratio $x=\frac{A}{B}$ is the only relevant quantity; hence only two degrees of freedom describe the dynamics of the system.
 Furthermore, the non Hermitian evolution provides a stochastic phase between $A$ and $B$ due to the different (real part of the) energy between $|0_\gamma\big>$ and $|q^*,-q^*\big>$.
 At each step of the dynamics we therefore have $x\to e^{i\phi(t)}x'$, with

 where

-The stochasticity of the time between jumps is encoded in the stochasticity of the relative phase $e^{i\phi(t)}$.

-In particular the time between one jump and the following is $\Delta t= \lambda \delta t + \tau $, where $\lambda$ is the number of steps necessary let all modes with $k \neq q^*$ decays and $\tau$ is generated randomly by assuming it is distributed according to an exponential distribution with average time $\tau=\frac{1}{\delta p}$ , $\delta p=\gamma\delta t\big<\sum_i( 1-c^\dagger_i c_i)\big>_\psi$.\\ \\ In order to better understand what are the key ingredients of the dynamics let us first consider the map in the absence of a stochastic phase, $x \to x'$.
+The stochasticity of the time between jumps is encoded in the stochasticity of the relative phase $e^{i\phi(t)}$. \\ \\In particular the time between one jump and the following is $\Delta t= \lambda \delta t + \tau $, where $\lambda$ is the number of steps necessary to let all modes with $k \neq q^*$ decays and $\tau$ is generated randomly by assuming it is distributed according to an exponential distribution with average time $\tau=\frac{1}{\delta p}$ , $\delta p=\gamma\delta t\big<\sum_i( 1-c^\dagger_i c_i)\big>_\psi$.\\ \\ In order to better understand what are the key ingredients of the dynamics let us first consider the map in the absence of a stochastic phase, $x \to x'$.
 Under this assumption the map has two fixed points and after few iterations it collapses on the attractor.
 In the corresponding state the parameter $c$ characterizing the log-growth of the entanglement entropy as a function of the dimension of the subsystem is reported in figure Fig.\ref{gsscalng}(a).
 The apparent jump observed at the transition turns out to be an artifact of setting the phase $\phi=0$.
-Indeed, if the jumps are performed periodically with a fixed phase $x \to e^{i\phi} x'$,$e^{i\phi}\not=1$, the position of the fixed points changes and at the transition the incremental ratio is smooth (see Fig.\ref{gsscalng}(b)).

-Let us now consider the stochastic jump dynamics in this limit averaging the entropy over several trajectories at time $T=N_o\lambda \delta_t +\sum_{i=1}^{N_o} \tau_i$, where $N_o$ is the number of jumps and $\tau_i$ are intervals of time stochastically generated for a system that has not jumped in the previous $\lambda \delta t $ time.
+Indeed, if the jumps are performed periodically with a fixed phase $x \to e^{i\phi} x'$,$e^{i\phi}\not=1$, the position of the fixed points changes and at the transition the incremental ratio is smooth (see Fig.\ref{gsscalng}(b)). \\ \\ Let us now consider the stochastic jump dynamics in this limit averaging the entropy over several trajectories at time $T=N_o\lambda \delta_t +\sum_{i=1}^{N_o} \tau_i$, where $N_o$ is the number of jumps and $\tau_i$ are intervals of time stochastically generated for a system that has not jumped in the previous $\lambda \delta t $ time.
 In the perturbed zero-click trajectories the scaling of the entanglement entropy witnesses a transition in $\gamma=\gamma_c$ from a logarithmic to a bounded entanglement phase.
-The coefficient $c$ of the logarithm, $S_1=c\ln(L)+ b$, goes to zero without discontinuity for large values of $\gamma$; at $\gamma\sim\gamma_c$ a smooth cross-over instead of a phase transition can be found, a fact that we interpret as a finite-size effect, as in \cite{Turkheshi21}.
+In both \ref{gsscalng}(b) and \ref{gsscalng}(c) the coefficient $c$ of the logarithm, $S_1=c\ln(L)+ b$, seems to go to zero without discontinuity for large values of $\gamma$: at $\gamma\sim\gamma_c$ a smooth cross-over instead of a phase transition can be found, a fact that we interpret as a finite-size effect, as in \cite{Turkheshi21}; the transition point is however unchanged by the presence of rare jumps.

 We have seen that the perturbed zero-click limit shows clearly an entanglement phase transition as for the zero-click limit.
 In particular, since the form of the state is always as in Eq.(\ref{initial}), the entanglement will be essentially determined, except for a transient, by the quasi-particle vacuum.
 Hence the validity of the perturbed zero-click limit implies that of the generalized area-law conjecture.